Version 2025-07-08

 Clicking on the left or right hand side of the board display does also a move the replay back or forward.

 Hint: The dialog for constraints contains a text area to enter the constraints.
 You can use multiple lines with the Enter key.
-To focus on the OK button, press TAB, and to activate the OK button, press the space key.
+To exit the dialog press Ctrl-Enter, or TAB and the Space key.
+To abort, press Escape.

 Simple constraints can be obtained by the menu items in the Deal menu.
 This will deal the N/S hands accordingly.

 For more advanced constraints, you have to enter the constraints in a special syntax.
-The items in the contraints are strings separated by blanks.
+The items in the constraints are strings separated by blanks.
 The following options are currently available.
-Capitalization does not matter.
+Capitalization does not matter, nor line breaks.
 For some constraints, we show only examples.

 Constraints are processed from left to right.
 Thus you should first fix cards in suits and then add a points restriction.
 You can fix suits in all hands, and after that restrict points for each hand, by repeating "N:" etc.